A Survey for Deep Reinforcement Learning Based Network Intrusion Detection: Reinforcement Learning Basics

 The experience replay buffer in DQN is a memory storage mechanism that retains past experiences in the form of state, action, reward, and next state tuples.
 It allows the agent to break the temporal correlations between consecutive experiences by randomly sampling from this buffer to train the Q-network.
 This process stabilizes and enhances the learning process by ensuring that updates are based on a diverse set of past experiences, rather than being dominated by recent, possibly highly correlated, events.

-Specifically, the agent interacts with the environment using random strategy and initial hyper-parameters $\theta_0$ to get some initial experience $(s_t, a_t, r_t, s_{t+1})$ to fill the buffer of experience replay.
+Specifically, the agent interacts with the environment using an $\epsilon$-greedy strategy (typically with high initial $\epsilon$ for exploration) and network parameters initialized as $\theta_0$ to collect initial experiences $(s_t, a_t, r_t, s_{t+1})$ that populate the experience replay buffer.
 Based on this initial knowledge, the target network (also initialized by $\theta_0$) could calculates the target Q value by using the Bellman equation for data in replay buffer.
-Then, in the training process, a minibatch of experience is randomly chosen from experience replay buffer to update the hyper-parameters of the policy network $\pi_{\theta_0}$ (Q-Network), by minimum the loss of predicted Q value $Q(s_t, a; \theta)$ and target Q value, shown in the \Cref{DQN_Loss}
+Then, in the training process, a minibatch of transitions is randomly sampled from the experience replay buffer to update the parameters $\theta$ of the Q-network by minimizing the loss function shown in \Cref{DQN_Loss}.
+The loss measures the mean squared error between the predicted Q-value $Q(s_t, a_t; \theta)$ and the target Q-value $r_t + \gamma \max_{a'} Q(s_{t+1}, a'; \theta^-)$, where $\theta^-$ denotes the parameters of the target network.

-After the policy network is updated into $\theta'$, it starts to interact with the environment again to accumulate new experiences, which will be used to partially update experiences replay buffer.
-And the hyper-parameter of the target network will be frozen as $\theta_0$ and subsequently updated into $\theta'$ after a fixed time steps.
-Parameter upgrades of target network always lag behind the upgrades of the policy network.
+After the Q-network parameters are updated to $\theta$, the agent continues to interact with the environment to collect new experiences, which are added to the experience replay buffer (oldest experiences may be discarded if the buffer is full).
+The target network parameters $\theta^-$ remain fixed for a predetermined number of training steps (e.g., every $C$ steps) and are then periodically synchronized with the current Q-network parameters: $\theta^- \leftarrow \theta$.
+This periodic update mechanism ensures that the target values remain stable during training, which is crucial for convergence.
+Alternatively, soft updates can be used: $\theta^- \leftarrow \tau \theta + (1-\tau)\theta^-$ where $\tau \ll 1$.
 The training will stop when the maximum accumulated reward has been achieved or the loss has converged to a stable range.